October 2021 Chapter Meeting

 The Project Management Institute, with members in 135 countries, is the world's foremost authority for the project management profession.
 PMI sets industry standards, conducts research, and provides education and certification opportunities designed to strengthen and further establish the profession.
 Our chapter proudly serves all the local and national professionals in the space of Project Management.
-We currently have thousands of members - over half of whom hold PMI’s esteemed PMP certification - and represent nearly 400 unique companies across the globe.
+PMI currently has thousands of members - over half of whom hold PMI’s esteemed PMP certification - and represent nearly 400 unique companies across the globe.

 Find a Volunteer Opportunity